hcoop-504/cybersecurity-portfolio/index.md

 title: Home
 ---

-# Herbert Cooper – Cybersecurity Portfolio
+# Herb Cooper – Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio.
-I am a cybersecurity student building hands-on skills through labs, virtual machines, networking projects, and Capture The Flag (CTF) challenges.
+I am a cybersecurity student at SANS Technology Institute building hands-on skills through labs, virtual machines, networking projects, and Capture The Flag (CTF) challenges.
 This site highlights some of the work I have completed and what I learned from it.

 ## About Me

-I became interested in cybersecurity through hands-on technical problem solving and building labs that let me learn by doing.
-I enjoy working with networking, Linux, virtual machines, and security challenges because they push me to think critically and apply concepts in realistic ways.
+I became interested in cybersecurity by seeing how much cybercrime has increased and how important it is to defend systems, networks, and information.
+I was especially drawn to the field because it requires knowledge across many technical areas, such as networking, programming, Linux, and web applications.
+I enjoy cybersecurity because it is both challenging and constantly changing, which pushes me to keep learning and developing new skills.

 ## What This Portfolio Shows